Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Models of geometric limits

-We fix a complete marking $\mu$ on $S$.
-For a domain $X$ in $S$, by considering a component of $\mu|X$, we can define a basepoint in $\CC(X)$.
-We call this basepoint the {\sl basepoint determined by marking}.
+We fix a complete marking $\mu$ on $S$ once and for all.
+For a domain $X$ in $S$, by considering a component of $\pi_X(\base (\mu))$, we can define a basepoint in $\CC(X)$.
+We call this basepoint the {\em basepoint determined by $\mu$}.